SuperPro Adjustable

 - Fit the top washer and nut, then do them finger-tight and align the washers to the marks you made before removing the old balljoints.

-- Using a torque wrench, tension the top nut to 203Nm.
+- Using a torque wrench, torque the top nut to 203Nm.

-- Insert the bottom of the balljoint into the spindle, then tension the nut to 61Nm.
-Continue to tension until the holes in the nut align with the holes in the bottom of the balljoint.
+- Insert the bottom of the balljoint into the spindle, then torque the nut to 61Nm.
+Continue to turn until the holes in the nut align with the holes in the bottom of the balljoint.

 - Insert the new cotter pin, and bend the ends over.